airbytehq/airbyte/docs/getting-started-tutorial.md

 You should now see a list of sources with the source you just added.
 Click on it to find more information about your connection.
 This is the page where you can update any settings about this source and how it syncs.

 There should be a `Completed` job under the history section.
 If you click on that run, it will show logs from that run.
-One of biggest problems we've seen in tools like Fivetran \(besides the price\) is the lack of visibility when debugging.
+One of biggest problems we've seen in tools like Fivetran is the lack of visibility when debugging.
 In Airbyte, allowing full log access and the ability to debug and fix integration problems is one of our highest priorities.
 We'll be working hard to make these logs accessible and understandable.

 Now let's verify that this worked.
 Let's output the contents of the destination db: